Richard87/goallery/README.md

 You probably want to modify the `/definitions/ImageFeature/properties` with your new feature.
 Then create a new `ImageFeaturePlugin` to generate data.

 ## TO RUN
-`make run-frontend` and `make run-backend` to run the frontend and backend respectively.
+`make run` run the frontend and backend respectively.
 By default it currently looks for images in `./photos` in the root folder